Workers' Party (Singapore): 2025–present: WP after Low's retirement and end of Khan's saga

+Prior to Singh's removal of the position, WP CEC convened an internal disciplinary panel on 3 January under the recommendation of 25 cadres, with the panel revealed on 20 January, which comprises Sengkang GRC MPs He, Lim, and former Hougang SMC MP Png Eng Huat.
+Investigations completed on 4 April with the report handed over to the CEC; a notice to the special cadre members' conference was released on 30 April revealing Singh that there was a contravention of Articles 20(1) and 30 of the Party Constitution but without any intention, and was issued a formal letter of reprimand.
+On 28 June, the CEC and four-fifths of the cadres (including Low) supported a vote of confidence, and Singh was re-elected for another two years as secretary-general; the WP also added Punggol GRC candidate Harpreet Singh into the CEC, replacing Lee Li Lian.
+During the Parliament meeting on 7 July, House leader Rajah acquitted both Lim and Manap; per the Constitution under the Parliament (Privileges, Immunities and Powers) Act 1962, since the case began at the previous Parliament term and ended on the succeeding term, coupled with both being cooperative in the findings, they could not be punished retroactively under it.

 Ideology

 The WP espouses a centre-left and social democratic ideology, focusing on economic justice, inclusive governance and institutional accountability.
 Positioning itself as a "credible and constructive" opposition, the WP aims to contribute to national development while providing checks and balances on the ruling PAP.
 Rather than challenging the fundamentals of Singapore's political system, the WP advocates for gradual reforms within the existing framework, emphasising fairness, transparency and democratic participation.

 The constitution of the WP defines the party's guiding principles from its early years as Merdeka (independence), parliamentary democracy and socialism.
 The party pledges that it will support policies presented in Parliament should they benefit Singaporeans on both sides of the political spectrum; however, if such policies are insufficient and either do not benefit or disadvantage Singaporeans, it will speak up in parliamentary debates to seek a compromise.